-An new week for dancers and musicians to work together, looking at how dance and music combine in the Swedish tradition.
+A new week for dancers and musicians to work together, looking at how dance and music combine in the Swedish tradition.

 The dancers (all levels of experience welcome) will work on the elements that make up Swedish dances – posture, hold, balance, and relationship to the music – dancing with all other participants and also learning both roles in the dance (no partner required).
 The plan is to focus on deepening technique and approach to dance, mainly using slängpolska as the dance form.
 We may use other dance styles too, depending on the appetite and experience of the dancers.
-We will also have a range of dances at the Saturday evening dance.

 For the musicians (intermediate level and above), you’ll work in a small group to deepen your understanding of playing for Swedish dance; you’ll learn new repertoire and get to grips with different tune types to create highly danceable music.